 For instance, after a concerted effort this year to map and digitize their processes, field teams at HES Solar have stopped using paper to record the results of their site surveys.
 Instead, every team member uses the same app to capture what they’re seeing directly into their mobile devices while on site in the field.
 With this digital workflow, field surveys are done much more quickly and accurately so the total labor cost of people on site is reduced.

 Digitization has also resulted in fewer expensive truck re-rolls.
 By ensuring that all the required data is captured while the team is on site, there are fewer incidences of needing to return to collect something that was missed.
 Integrated two-way communication within the app also allows the combined field and office teams to identify, troubleshoot, and resolve issues immediately, rather than noticing something a few days later and sending the field team back out to look at it.
 Plus, by collecting all field data centrally, HES Solar has sliced their reporting times as manual steps of assembling a multi-page site report have been replaced with a one-click automated process.

 Understanding the market

 Even at a local level, the energy sector can overwhelm people with its bewildering mix of dynamic technologies, rates, and permitting requirements.
-Having your pulse on what’s going on sets you up as an advisor your customers can listen to, learn from, and trust.
+Selling solar power is also about having a pulse on what’s going on sets you up as an advisor your customers can listen to, learn from, and trust.
 HES Solar takes concrete steps to know the market and build ongoing relationships with their customers.